Sailing to Byzantium: Influence

 A second poem written by W. B. Yeats, "Byzantium", extends and complements "Sailing to Byzantium".
 It blends descriptions of the medieval city in nighttime darkness with spiritual, supernatural and artistic imagery.

 Canadian author Guy Gavriel Kay's historical fantasy two-part series The Sarantine Mosaic was inspired by this poem.

 The poem is referenced extensively in Philip Roth's 2001 novel The Dying Animal, which also takes its title from the poem.

 A phrase in the opening line of the poem, "no country for old men," has been adopted as the title for many literary works, most notably as the novel No Country for Old Men by Cormac McCarthy' and its film adaptation, as well as the short story "No Country for Old Men" by Seán Ó Faoláin, and the novel No Country for Young Men by Julia O'Faolain.

-The title of the poem itself has also been adopted as the title of a novella by Robert Silverberg, an unpublished novel by film director Michael Cimino, and a song by Lisa Gerrard and Patrick Cassidy on the album Immortal Memory.
+The title of the poem itself has also been adopted as the title of a science fiction novella by Robert Silverberg, an unpublished novel by film director Michael Cimino, and a song by Lisa Gerrard and Patrick Cassidy on the album Immortal Memory.

 It also yielded an Irish television documentary, WB Yeats – No Country for Old Men, in 2013, which won an IFTA Award for Best Direction by Maurice Sweeney.